MarcusGastaldello/FRICOSIPY/README.rst

 .. image:: https://github.com/MarcusGastaldello/FRICOSIPY/blob/main/docs/images/FRICOSIPY_Figure_%26_Logo.png

-University of FRIbourg variant of the COupled Snow and Ice Model in Python (FRICOSIPY) that specialises in detailed modelling of subsurface firn processes.
-Developed from COSIPY v1.4 (https://github.com/cryotools/cosipy).
+The University of Fribourg variant of the Coupled Snow & Ice Model in Python (FRICOSIPY) is a 1-dimensonal, coupled surface energy balance and multi-layer subsurface firn model that evaluates the mass balance of a glacier.

-A comprehensive user guide for the FRICOSIPY model is available at: https://fricosipy.readthedocs.io/en/latest/.
+FRICOSIPY has been developed as an adapation of the original `COSIPY v1.4 <https://github.com/cryotools/cosipy>`__ model of `Sauter et al. (2020) <https://doi.org/10.5194/gmd-13-5645-2020>`__ and is designed to enhance the modelling of subsurface firn processes and enable greater accessibility for users with limited computational resources - principally by restructuring the core design to greatly improve memory/RAM optimisation.

 :Colle Gnifetti Paper:
     .. image:: https://img.shields.io/badge/Citation-TC%20paper-blue.svg